-Until we get there for real, on those shelves, among others, we always thought it to be nearly impossible and required too much talent and sweat.
+Until we get on those shelves, we always thought it to be nearly impossible and required too much talent and sweat.
 Well, I must admit it requires sweat.
 A lot of it.
 Here is how we did it and what you can take away from it.
 Again, this is just part of our experience and note that there isn’t only one path to achieve this goal.

 STEP 1.
 HAVE REAL STUFF TO SELL

-Could sound obvious but don’t even bother going into a shop with simple photos or sketches.
-A lot of people do this mistake and just end up being thrown away.
+This could sound obvious but don’t even bother going into a shop with simple photos or sketches.
+A lot of people do this mistake and just end up being turned away.
 Only doers are listened to seriously and as it happens, you often only have one shot with a shop.
 Bring your items and show them so that they can admire your seriousness and the benefits they can take from it.